flowenol/CompaqPortable3-XTIDE/README.md

 ## Description of the problem

-Optional ROM sockets are mapped at segment `0xe0000` while original Compaq Portable III BIOS searches for optional ROMs between segments `0xc800h` and `0xdf80`.
-For this reason the two sockets cannot befitted with any 27128 optional ROM chips.
+Optional ROM sockets are mapped at segment `0xe0000` while original Compaq Portable III BIOS searches for optional ROMs between segments `0xc800` and `0xdf80`.
+For this reason the two sockets cannot be fitted with any 27128 optional ROM chips.

 The first word of the segment must be equal to `0xaa55` to be considered as the